(Edited extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

-A basic tension cable steering system is shown in Figure 59.
+A basic tension cable steering system is shown above.
 Different cable arrangements are common.

 Cable steering for modern outboards usually use a semi-rigid push-pull cable inside a sheath.

-A gear arrangement (similar to that shown in Figure 61) converts the rotary action of the ship’s wheel to the push-pull action on the cable.
+A gear arrangement below converts the rotary action of the ship’s wheel to the push-pull action on the cable.

 Mechanical steering arrangements may use rigid rod and lever mechanisms, in place of cables.